The perfect itinerary for a Murray River road trip, including what to do, where to stay, what to eat and more.

 What he and his team have created is truly fantastic.
 One glance at the menu and you’ll see what the fuss is about.

-Try to grab a table outside by the river if you can, and definitely try their fresh fruit smoothies.
+Try to grab a table outside by the Murray River if you can, and definitely try their fresh fruit smoothies.

 - Address: 48 Noreuil Parade Albury, NSW

 3.30pm – Walk Along the Yindyamarra Sculpture Walk

 After lunch, wander back to the hotel to check-in (if you haven’t already), pick up your car, and take a short drive to the Kremur Street Boat Ramp over in South Albury.

 This is the start of the 5km long Yindyamarra Sculpture Walk, which follows part of the Wagirra Trail.